waldo-irc/shellcoding/README.md

 # shellcoding
 Just a collection of scripts to help out with basic custom shellcoding.
+For educational purposes.

 - Plans to integrate everything together in the future and pipe to cfuzz.